markkinuthia/A-Loop-within-a-Loop/README.md

 # A-Loop-within-a-Loop
-Using R to summarisz reports on excel
+Using R to summarise reports on excel
 I have used data from Hospital Charges for Inpatient in the U.S available at data.gov

 The dataset shows the variations of hospital charges in the various hospitals in the U.S. for the top 100 diagnoses.It also shows how price for the same diagnosis and the same treatment and in the same city can vary differently across different providers.